 The packager (ConjureQS) can make use of TaskCat to run tests needed as part of package creation and validation.

-The Quick Start team’s CI system (Alfred) can make use of TaskCat to run tests as needed as part of regularly scheduled and on-demand integration tests to ensure quality.
+The Quick Start team’s CI system (Alfred) can make use of TaskCat to run tests as needed, as part of regularly scheduled and on-demand integration tests, to ensure quality.

-Custom integrations by partners or other teams can use TaskCat to run CloudFormation deployments and tests.
+Partners or other AWS teams can integrate TaskCat with their own platforms to run CloudFormation deployments and tests.

 What TaskCat will not do?

-It is not going to replace any of our existing tools like – AMIcorn, BEAUTYcorn, CFN Alchemist, CFN Reaper, etc.
+TaskCat will not replace any of our existing tools like – AMIcorn, BEAUTYcorn, CFN Alchemist, CFN Reaper, etc.